 Secure inference of deep convolutional neural networks (CNNs) was recently demonstrated under RNS-CKKS.
-The state-of-the-art solution uses a high-order composite polynomial to approximate all ReLUs.
-However, it results in prohibitively high latency because bootstrapping is required to refresh zero-level ciphertext after every Conv-BN layer.
-To accelerate inference of CNNs over FHE and automatically design homomorphic evaluation architectures of CNNs, we propose AutoFHE: a bi-level multi-objective optimization framework to automatically adapt standard CNNs to polynomial CNNs.
-AutoFHE can maximize validation accuracy and minimize the number of bootstrapping operations by assigning layerwise polynomial activations and searching for the placement of bootstrapping operations.
-As a result, AutoFHE can generate diverse solutions spanning the trade-off front between accuracy and inference time.
-Experimental results of ResNets on encrypted CIFAR-10 under RNS-CKKS indicate that in comparison to the state-of-the-art solution, AutoFHE can reduce inference time (50 images on 50 threads) by up to 3,297 seconds (43%) while preserving accuracy (92.68%).
-AutoFHE also improves the accuracy of ResNet-32 by 0.48% while accelerating inference by 382 seconds (7%).
+The high-degree polynomial approximation of ReLU preserves accuracy but results in prohibitively high latency due to the need for as many bootstrapping layers as non-linear activation layers.
+Low-degree polynomial activations greatly accelerate ciphertext inference but suffer from a considerable drop in predictive accuracy.
+To improve the trade-off between accuracy and latency, we propose AutoFHE, a multi-objective optimization framework to automatically adapt standard CNNs to polynomial CNNs.
+AutoFHE can maximize accuracy and minimize the number of bootstrapping operations by assigning layerwise mixed-degree polynomial activations and searching for the placement of bootstrapping operations.
+As a result, AutoFHE can generate diverse solutions spanning a trade-off front between accuracy and latency.
+Experimental results of ResNet and VGG backbones on encrypted CIFAR datasets under RNS-CKKS indicate that AutoFHE accelerates inference by $1.32\times\sim1.8\times$ compared to the high-degree solution.
+In contrast to the low-degree solution, AutoFHE improves accuracy by up to $2.56\%$.
+Furthermore, AutoFHE accelerates inference by $103\times$ and increases accuracy by $3.42\%$ compared to the TFHE solution.